Treadway Russell Nash: Early life

 Treadway Russell Nash was born on 24 June 1724 born at Clerkenleap, in Kempsey, Worcestershire.
 His family were from Ombersley.
 They had lands there and at Claines, and had later bought lands in the Reformation around St Peter's, Droitwich.
-He was related to James Nash and John Nash, both MPs for Worcester.
+He was related to Thomas Nash, husband of Elizabeth Barnard, as well as James Nash and John Nash, both MPs for Worcester.
+He was an uncle of architect John Nash and a cousin of Abner Nash, the 2nd Governor of North Carolina.
 His father Richard, a grandson of Sir Rowland Berkeley, died in 1740, and Richard's eldest son in 1757.
 As a result, Treadway Russell Nash inherited the Russells' Strensham estates from his brother, as well as the Nash estates, and took both names.

 He was educated from the age of twelve at King's School, Worcester, and became a scholar at Worcester College, Oxford aged fifteen.
 In March 1749, he accompanied his brother on a trip to the continent, to aid Richard's health.
 They visited Paris for about six weeks, before spending the summer "on the banks of the Loire".
 They then visited "Bourdeaux, Thoulouse, Montpelier, Marseilles, Leghorn, Florence, Rome, Naples, Bologna, Venice, Padua, Verona, Milan, Lyons, and again Paris"; such expeditions are often known as the Grand Tour.

 On his return in late summer 1751, Nash took up a post as Vicar of Eynsham through his friend and future brother-in-law, John Martin.
 He also had an income as a tutor at Oxford.
 He took his Doctor of Divinity degree and left Oxford, having "gone out grand compounder", following the death of his brother.
 He also left his benefice at Eynsham in 1757.
 While at Oxford he had proposed a road from there to Witney (now the A40 and B4022), and also stood for Parliament.

 Nash married Margaret Martin in 1758, the daughter of John Martin of Overbury.
 Nash and his wife moved to Claines, Worcestershire, where Nash leased Bevere Manor and later built Bevere House.
 Then: